-The Insurer’s liability under Worker Compensation Insurance in the case of occupational disease is defined as per Common Law or the Workers Compensation Act 1923.
-As per the Act, an occupational disease is defined as a disease which a worker has been inflicted with while in service of the employer.
-It should be proven, though, that the disease contracted is related to the occupation of the worker.
-If the worker has been working with the insured for a continuous period of 6 months, the insured is liable to pay compensation to the worker if the latter has been inflicted by a disease related to the work or work environment.
+Insurer’s liability under worker compensation insurance is defined as per Common Law or the Workmen Compensation Act 1923 in case of occupational disease.
+According to the Act, an occupational disease is a disease that a worker may contract while in service of the employer.
+One has to prove that the disease contracted is related to the occupation of the worker to claim policy benefits.
+To receive compensation, the worker should be employed with the insured company for a minimum of 6 months.
+In that case, the insured has to pay compensation to the worker if he/she is inflicted by a work-related disease.

-Examples of occupational diseases which fall under this policy are=
+Certain occupational diseases falling under this policy are as follows:

-- Bronchopulmonary disease which has been caused by flax, hemp and sisal dust (Byssinosis)
+- Bronchopulmonary disease caused by flax, hemp and sisal dust (Byssinosis)

-- Skin diseases which have been caused by physical, chemical or biological agents and
+- Skin diseases caused by physical, chemical or biological agents and

-- Occupational asthma which has been caused by recognized sensitizing agents which are inherent to the work process.
+- Occupational asthma caused by recognized sensitizing agents which are inherent to the work process.

 For the last five years, Mr. Jeevan Saran was working with T.S Electrical Company as a senior electrician.
 His job duty included welding of different electrical parts.

-However, from the past few months, he was experiencing breathing issues and constant coughing problems.
+However, for the past few months, he was experiencing breathing issues and constant coughing problems.
 When the situation deteriorated further, he went to his doctor for treatment.
-At the hospital, medical tests were conducted on him.
 The blood test report indicated exposure to isocyanates, which develop in welding fumes— a well-known cause of occupational asthma.

-The doctor prescribed some medicines and suggested a one-week bed rest.
-Jeevan informed his manager about his medical condition and asked for seven days leave, which was granted to him.
+The doctor prescribed some medicines and suggested one-week bed rest.
+Jeevan informed his manager about his medical condition.
+Jeevan took seven days’ leaves on request.

-When Jeevan re-joined the office, his manager advised him to approach the workmen compensation insurance policy to get compensation.
+The manager advised Jeevan to approach the insurance policy to get workmen compensation.
 As his disease was an occupational ailment, it came under the purview of workmen compensation insurance policy.

-In this case, Jeevan filed the claim under workmen compensation insurance and asked the insurer to compensate him for the medical expenses of asthma which occurred because of his occupation.
-Upon receiving the claim intimation, the workmen compensation insurer asked for the complete account of the ailment along with the doctor’s report to prove that the asthma was actually associated with his job.
+In this case, Jeevan filed a claim under workmen compensation insurance.
+He asked the insurer to pay his medical expenses of asthma which occurred because of his occupation.
+The workmen compensation insurer asked for a complete account of the ailment along with the doctor’s report.
+To see if the asthma was actually associated with his job such reports were needed.

-T.S Electrical Company always asks for a medical test report from its new employees.
-It is done to ensure the job applicant is physically fit for working in the electrical company.
+T.S Electrical Company always asks for a medical test report from its new employees to see if job applicant is physically fit for work.
 Jeevan also submitted the medical report at the time of joining the company.

-The workman’s compensation insurance company asked for the medical report of Jeevan, which he submitted at the time of joining the company.
-The report was required because the insurer wanted to confirm that asthma was not the pre-existing ailment.
+The workmen compensation insurance company asked for the medical report of Jeevan, which he submitted at the time of joining the company.
+The insurer wanted to confirm that asthma was not a pre-existing ailment.

 The HR division of T.S Electrical Company provided Jeevan’s medical report to the insurer.

 Now the insurer had all the important documents related to the claim, which its claim department thoroughly inspected and verified.
-Once it was ascertained that the claim was related to an ailment which the insured developed during working hours, the insurer agreed to settle the claim accordingly.
+The insurer agreed to settle the claim after ascertaining that the insured developed the ailment during working hours.

 The insurer approached T.S Electrical Company to know the salary of Jeevan.
 At the time when Jeevan visited the doctor for the treatment, he was earning Rs 8,000/month.
-By the time he reported the claim, his salary was increased to Rs 10,000/month due to an appraisal which was pending for the last few months.
+However, his salary increased to Rs 10,000/month at the time of reporting the claim.